- About Us

-There are few places of historical interests that are very close to a city or district headquarters.
-One such monument is Daulatabad, the 14th century fort city which is about 16 kms in the city of Aurangabad in Maharashtra State.
+There are few places of historical interest that are very close to a city or district headquarters.
+One such monument is Daulatabad, the 14th-century fort city which is about 16 km in the city of Aurangabad in Maharashtra State.
 A developing tourist spot and considered to be one of the seven wonders of Maharashtra was originally called Devagiri during the 6th century AD when it was an important thriving city used by traders to pass through this city.
 It was gradually reduced to a mere village.

-To keep away intruders, the fort complete with a tunnel entrance, spiked gates, deep trench with mechanical draw bridges, crocodiles, steep side ways specimens of massive cannon post facing out over the country side, a maze of coiled network of secret subsurface passages and sham entrances at the mid way to confuse the enemy and other paraphernalia, befitting a fortress.
+To keep away intruders, the fort is complete with a tunnel entrance, spiked gates, a deep trench with mechanical draw bridges, crocodiles, steep sideways specimens of massive cannon posts facing out over the countryside, a maze of a coiled network of secret subsurface passages and sham entrances at the midway to confuse the enemy and other paraphernalia, befitting a fortress.

-Evidently it is one of the world’s best preserved fortresses of medieval era possessing extraordinary strength.
-No wonder, the only means of access to the summit is by a narrow bridge, with passage for not more than two people side by side and a long access gallery having steep stairs with gradual gradient excavated in the rock.
-At the top is covered by a grating destined in time of war to form the hearth of huge fire that kept burning by the garrison.
-With such fool proof precaution and three rows of massive walls it would be impossible for intruders to escape.
+Evidently, it is one of the world’s best-preserved fortresses of the medieval era possessing extraordinary strength.
+No wonder, the only means of access to the summit is by a narrow bridge, with passage for not more than two people side by side and a long access gallery having steep stairs with gradual gradients excavated in the rock.
+At the top is covered by a grating destined in time of war to form the hearth of the huge fire that kept burning by the garrison.
+With such foolproof precautions and three rows of massive walls, it would be impossible for intruders to escape.
 The fort could be captured only by treachery.

-Significantly on a spiritual note, Daulatabad fort has some exceptionally outstanding structures and monuments like the Chand Minar, Jami Masjid and royal palaces that consist of spacious halls, grand pavilions and majestic courtyards.
-The Chand Minar is a 30-metre high victory tower within the precincts of the fort was built by Alauddin Bahmani commemorating his conquest of the fort in 1435.
+Significantly on a spiritual note, Daulatabad fort has some exceptionally outstanding structures and monuments like the Chand Minar, Jami Masjid, and royal palaces that consist of spacious halls, grand pavilions, and majestic courtyards.
+The Chand Minar is a 30-meter high victory tower within the precincts of the fort was built by Alauddin Bahmani commemorating his conquest of the fort in 1435.
 The Chand Minar used as a prayer hall or a victory monument is divided into four storeys having glazed tiles and carved decorative motifs.